 An artificial grass lawn rake with stiff nylon tines is ideal for quickly pulling debris to the surface where it can be collected for removal.
 This type of rake is best used in a pulling motion against the grain of the synthetic grass so you are blooming as your clean.
 Since this type of artificial grass rake is ultra-light it's ideal for routine spot cleaning and small, hard to reach areas where you can't get at it with a power brush.
 Anytime you use a rake with a stiff tine make sure that you aren't pressing so hard that you are penetrating through to the backing.

 A rubber rake for artificial grass is preferred by some owners because of how easy it is to use and how versatile it is.
 The soft rubber bristles almost act like a magnet to pick up debris both on top of artificial grass and in the blades.
-The relatively short tines means that you don't get as much resistance when pushing against the grain of the turf, making it easier to operate and ideal for seniors who want to take care of their own artificial grass maintenance.
+The relatively short tines means that you don't get as much resistance when pushing against the grain of the turf, making it easier to operate and take care of their own artificial grass maintenance.
 A rubber artificial grass rake is ideal for pets that shed on the lawn because it makes quick work of pet hair.

 Artificial grass can be raked and broomed, both manually and with a gas or electric powered brush designed for artificial grass.
 Any quality synthetic turf is made to stand up to years of wear and brushing shouldn't harm the turf as long as a few rules are followed.
 Firstly, make sure that a silica sand or anti-microbial infill was used.
 The infill protects the backing of the turf and should be used with most artificial grasses.
 It's also important that you don't use a metal rake especially if there are sharp edges that may puncture the backing or damage the grass.

 When raking artificial grass the most effective technique is to start at one corner and work towards the opposite side.
-Ensure that you are pulling against the grain of the grass so that you're fluffing up the grass as you clean, in a process known as blooming.
+Ensure that you are pulling against the grain of the grass so that you're blooming the grass as you clean, in a process known as blooming.
 The turf should have an obvious lean or grain direction and the goal is to stand the blades up against this grain.
 If you are using a rake, pull against the grain and with an artificial grass broom you are pushing against the grain.

 If you are just spot cleaning surface debris with a regular artificial grass rake you simply collect the debris as you would on a natural grass lawn.
 It may be easier to rake with the grain of the grass so you aren't fighting against the grass as you're picking debris off the surface.
 As you learn about your grass it'll become second nature as far as how often to rake it, if you need to get a deep clean or even use a professional artificial grass cleaner.